GreyKeenan/dukesup/index.md

 ---

-Here's a tip for remembering which suits go together!
+Here's a tip for remembering which suits go together.
 Think of them as "thorns" and "flowers".
 If the top of the suit is pointed, it's a "thorn".
 If it's rounded, it's a "flower".